 This hotel is full of character and stands proudly in the traditional district of Achrafieh.
 Its ochre-coloured facade reflects the liveliness and warmth of the Lebanese capital.
 Guests can sip delicious cocktails in the cosy ground floor bar, while browsing through a collection of rare books, and studying the old photographs of the city that line the walls.
 The bedrooms offer a bold blend of East and West, and have been decorated with treasures from all over the world.
 On the rooftop you will find the jewel in the hotel’s crown, a swimming pool bordered by a hanging garden and surrounded by the scent of fig and orange trees, with extraordinary views of Beirut, the sea and the Lebanese mountains.
 This hotel is a magnificent base from which to discover a city brimming with energy.

 A subtle mix of Andalusian sumptuousness and Moroccan art de vivre, the Riad Fès reflects its prestigious past and the refined civilisation to which it belongs.
-This majestic palace is an authentic example of Hispanic-Moorish architecture, boasting four harmoniously styled patios and panoramic views of the magical spectacle of the sun rising over the Fès Medina, and the Atlas mountains.
+This majestic palace is an authentic example of Hispanic-Moorish architecture, boasting four harmoniously styled patios, sculpted doors and zelliges on the walls, stucco arcades and marble basins.
+It offers panoramic views of the magical spectacle of the sun rising over the Fès Medina, and the Atlas mountains.
 Hammams and massages, fountains, smoking-rooms, sophisticated cuisine and a trendy lounge bar: this is a world where traditions and contemporary conveniences combine delightfully.

 The intoxicating fragrance of the herb garden and fig and olive orchards wafts through the air of the magical Ksar Char-Bagh, a Moorish palace nestling in the palm grove of Marrakech, just ten minutes from the Medina.
-A paradise where culture and nature mingle, the hotel has often been elected among the finest hotels in the world.
-The gentle rushing of the water irrigating the gardens whispers softly about the beauty of this retreat, where the aim of the service is to fulfill a guests’ every wish.
-Your harim is a private suite overlooking a terrace or a private garden unless you would prefer the tower apartment with its pool and exceptional views over the Palmeraie and the Atlas Mountains.
+The gentle rushing of the water irrigating the gardens reaches your harim, a small private suite overlooking a terrace or a private garden.
 Guests may eat their meals where the fancy takes them: the French chef uses vegetables from the palace cottage garden.
 A huge red marble hammam, strolls in the gardens, orchard or around the farm, and a cigar cellar, smoking lounge and library bar add the final touches to this Moroccan paradise.

-Véronique and Pascal Beherec have used the very best of Moroccan craftsmanship to decorate this palace, which is full of gorgeous transparent fabrics, sofas, and pillowcases embroidered with gold thread.
-The moment you set down your bags here you know you are in for a real treat.
-The private Riad suite has its own swimming pool and patio, and the bar is open all day so you can sip mint tea and nibble Moroccan delicacies at your leisure.
-With a big garden and patios full of plants, health and fitness facilities, a beauty salon, a restaurant that blends French, Mediterranean and Moroccan influences, a cigar cellar, and three swimming pools, one of which is on the roof and overlooks the Koutoubia Mosque and the Atlas mountains, you will be left wondering what more you could wish for.
+Véronique and Pascal Beherec have used the best of Moroccan craftsmanship to decorate this palace, which is full of fine fabrics, sofas, and pillowcases embroidered with gold thread.
+The moment you arrive, you know you are in for a real treat.
+The private Riad suite has its own swimming pool and patio, and you can sip mint tea and nibble Moroccan delicacies.
+With a big garden and patios full of plants, a massage rooms and a Nuxe beauty salon, a restaurant that blends French, Mediterranean and Moroccan influences, a cigar cellar, and three pools, including two which are heated during the season and one on the roof overlooking the Koutoubia and the Atlas mountains, you will be left wondering what more you could wish for.

-Visitors will be inspired to pen their own chapter of One Thousand and One Nights at the magical Dar Ahlam, a traditional Kasbah situated in the luscious palm grove of Skoura.
-In this land of a thousand Kasbahs, on the doorstep of the South Moroccan desert, with the peaks of the Atlas mountain range in the distance, rest in the shade of hundred-year-old palm trees, take in the fragrant almond-tree blossoms and celebrate the Festival of Roses and date and olive harvests in traditional style.
+Visitors will be inspired to pen their own chapter of the Arabian Nights at the Dar Ahlam, a traditional Kasbah situated in the luscious palm grove of Skoura.
+On the doorstep of the South Moroccan desert, rest in the shade of hundred-year-old palm trees, take in the fragrant almond-tree blossoms and celebrate the Festival of Roses and date and olive harvests in traditional style.
 A different setting awaits guests at every turn.
-Set-off to explore the scenic Dadès and Drâa valleys in a chauffeured all terrain vehicle, or on donkey or camel back.
-Or, while away the day at this dream house, with its pool, steam room and beautiful garden ideal for relaxed strolls.
+Set-off to explore the scenic Dadès and Drâa valleys in a chauffeured all-terrain vehicle, or on donkey or camel back.
 For a truly unforgettable night, sleep amongst the sand dunes in a 1,001-star camp.

 This palace of marvels lies in the heart of Essaouira, a mysterious and spiritual place loved by artists and adventurers alike.
-The rooms are decorated in ‘Out of Africa’ style and the suites have Moorish, Portuguese or English decor.
+L’Heure Bleue Palais has succeeded in preserving the character of a traditional Moroccan house and the hospitality cherished by this country.
+At the crossroads of African, Moorish, Portuguese, English and oriental influences, the rooms and suites are located around the patio, where a fountain sings and the heart of the Riad beats.
 The traditional hamman is the perfect place to relax, the panoramic outdoor pool on the terrace overlooks the medina and the ocean, and the cuisine is a subtle blend of French and Moroccan influences.

 Only 270 km from Cape Town, located in the Cederberg Mountains, this natural haven of wide open plains and rugged rock formations allows one to surrender one's senses, while reconnecting with nature.
 This retreat is recognized for its splendid accommodation and facilities, authentic South African cuisine and generous hospitality.
 With over 130 rock art sites of ancient Bushman paintings, dating from ten thousand years ago and abundant flora and fauna, this malaria and predator-free wilderness sanctuary is a magical playground, ideal for restoring, mind and spirit.